chipmuenk/pyfda/INSTALLATION.md

     > conda install --channel=conda-forge pyfda

-It is recommended to install pyfda in a seperate environment, e.g. called `pyfda-env`:
+It is recommended to install pyfda in a seperate environment instead of the `base` environment, e.g. called `pyfda-env`:

     > conda install --name pyfda-env --channel=conda-forge pyfda